Attorneys for People Injured in Schneider National Trucking Accidents

 Statistics from early 2014 by FMCSA (Federal Motor Carrier Safety Administration) state that routine inspections by the U.S. Department of Transportation (DOT) have necessitated the removal of 1190 vehicles from Schneider's fleet of 9,262 trucks in the previous 24 months.
 Also, 122 of the 16,047 drivers have been let go during the same time.

 These numbers represent 12.8 percent of the total number of Schneider's vehicles removed from service, as compared to 20.72 percent of the national average.
 The statistics also indicate that 0.8 percent of the total number of drivers (122 out of 16,047) removed is much lower than the national average of 5.51 percent.

-Like all large commercial trucking companies, Schneider has been involved in catastrophic accidents.
-In the 24 months before February 2014, many company drivers were involved in a Schneider truck accident.
+Like all large commercial trucking companies, this company has been involved in catastrophic trucking accidents.
+In the 24 months before February 2014, many company truck drivers were involved in a Schneider trucking accident.
 Of the 875 total collisions on record, there were 258 injured victims, along with 22 fatalities.